mDehning/wa-dice-roll/README.md

 This script allows to pass a String identifying a dice roll mechanic and returns the result of a possible roll, as denoted by the input.

-Currently, the script returns the sum of values rolled by the specified dice.
+Currently, the script returns the sum of values rolled by the specified dice or the number of successes rolled with the full dice pool.

 # How to use

 Include the file `src/impl/diceRoller.php` and intialize a new DiceRoller Object.
-The file contains the interface as well - currently the only method exposed is `rollDice($input)` which will parse a String and return a number result of the random roll.
+The file contains the interface as well - the only method `rollDice($input)` will parse a String and return a number result of the random roll.

+The method `rollDiceComplex($input)` will parse the input and return an extensive result, including the sum, number of successes and a Stringified version of the result with individual roles marked as successes, if applicable.

 ## Dice Notation